TDP-43 transgenic Mouse Model

 - Neuron loss

-Figure 1: Quantitative human TDP-43 expression in the hippocampus and spinal cord of 6-, 14- and 24- week old TAR6/6, TAR6 and ntg mice.
+Figure 1: Quantitative human TDP-43 expression in the hippocampus and spinal cord of 6, 14 and 24 week old TAR6/6, TAR6 and ntg mice.
 A: Densitometric analysis of human TDP-43 levels normalized to tubulin levels of hippocampal (A) and spinal cord (B) homogenates from TAR6/6, TAR6 and ntg mice at the age of 6, 14 and 24 weeks.
 Homogenates were separated by SDS-PAGE and probed with the indicated antibodies.
 One representative example of 3 is shown.
-Two-way ANOVA followed by Bonferroni‘s post hoc test. *significances between genotypes, #significances between age groups. *p<0.05, **p<0.01, ***p<0.001.
+Two-way ANOVA with Bonferroni‘s post hoc test. *significances between genotypes, #significances between age groups. *p<0.05, **p<0.01, ***p<0.001.

-QPS Austria offers custom tailored study design for this model and we are flexible to accommodate to your special interest.
+QPS Neuropharmacology offers custom tailored study design for this model and we are flexible to accommodate to your special interest.
 We are also happy to advice you and propose study designs.
-QPS Austria maintains its own colony directly in our research facility.
+QPS Neuropharmacology maintains its own colony directly in our research facility.
 Non-transgenic littermates are available as control animals needed for proper study design.

 We would be happy to test your compounds in this mouse model!
 The most common readouts are: